ptfonseca/ISEG-beamer-templates/README.md

 - A template for [thesis presentations](https://github.com/pedro-teles-fonseca/ISEG-beamer-templates/tree/master/thesis-presentation-template) (see [pdf](https://github.com/pedro-teles-fonseca/ISEG-beamer-templates/tree/master/thesis-presentation-template/presentation.pdf))

-- A template for [lecture slides](https://github.com/pedro-teles-fonseca/ISEG-beamer-templates/tree/master/lecture-slides-template) (see [pdf](https://github.com/pedro-teles-fonseca/ISEG-beamer-templates/tree/master/lecture-slides-template/presentation.pdf))
+- A template for [lecture slides](https://github.com/pedro-teles-fonseca/ISEG-beamer-templates/tree/master/lecture-slides-template) (see [pdf](https://github.com/pedro-teles-fonseca/ISEG-beamer-templates/tree/master/lecture-slides-template/presentationpdf))

 - A [minimalist multi-purpose template](https://github.com/pedro-teles-fonseca/ISEG-beamer-templates/tree/master/minimalist-template) (see [pdf](https://github.com/pedro-teles-fonseca/ISEG-beamer-templates/tree/master/minimalist-template/presentation.pdf))

 ## About the templates

-- The **thesis presentation** template has a field for advisor/supervisor name
+- The thesis presentation template has a field for advisor/supervisor name
-- The **lecture slides** template has title and subtitle fields (for course name and lecture subject, respectively).
+- The lecture slides template has title and subtitle fields (for course name and lecture subject, respectively)
-- The **minimalist** template has no TOC frame, no TOC on the header, no sections and no subsections
+- The minimalist template has no TOC frame, no TOC on the header, no sections and no subsections

 ## Tl;dr instructions